chenjshnn/Object-Detection-for-Graphical-User-Interface/README.md

 ## CODE
 All code is tested under Ubuntu 16.04, Cuda 9.0, PyThon 3.9, torch 1.12.1, Nvidia 1080 Ti

+FasterRNN is also tested under Ubuntu 22.04, Cuda 12.0, Python 3.10, pytorch 2.2.0, Nvidia 1080 Ti.
+Please refer to [DL_setup_troubleshootiing.md](.DL_setup_troubleshootiing.md) to see how to adjust the cu files.

 ### Our model